-Two years ago today, the kids and I were waking up at the Hilton Homewood Suites in San Diego next to the airport, wrapping up our last day Stateside before our full-time move to Mexico.
-We had spent the weeks and months before, packing, tossing, donating, gifting, putting the rest in storage.
+Two years ago today, the kids and I were waking up at the Hilton Homewood Suites in San Diego wrapping up our last Stateside day before our move to Mexico.
+We had spent the weeks and months prior packing, tossing, donating, gifting and putting the rest into storage.

-That was a process, evolution and journey in and of itself not void of its own fair share of tears and laughter.
-Going through the previous 14 years of our lives as a couple, down memory lane—some parts bitter, some parts sweet—on the eve of saying goodbye to the lives we had known in San Diego, was no small emotional walk in the park.
+That was a process and experience in and of itself not void of its own fair share of tears and laughter.
+Going through the previous 14 years of our lives as a couple, down memory lane–some parts bitter, some parts sweet–on the eve of saying goodbye to the lives we had known in San Diego, was no small emotional walk in the park.